SixSq/sixsq.github.io/blog/tech-corner/_posts/__2024-01-23-nuvla-and-kubernetes.md

 The [prerequisite][prereq] is for a Kubernetes flavour and [Helm][helm] to be installed.

-- The [k3s][k3s] distribution is preferred distribution for foot print and ease of installation and configuration.
+- The [k3s][k3s] distribution is preferred distribution when considering memory footprint and ease of installation and configuration.
 - Helm is used for deploying the NuvlaEdge containers.
-- The documentation can be found [here][nuvla_doc].
+- The documentation can be found [here][nuvla_doc]

 ### Footprint

-As NuvlaEdge is designed to be run at the edge (giveaway is the name), the resource footprint of the underlying container orchestration engine (COE) is an important consideration.
+As NuvlaEdge is designed to be run in devices at the computing edge (giveaway is the name), the resource footprint of the underlying Container Orchestration Engine (COE) is an important consideration.
 In this case we look for a full-feature Kubernetes installation.
 Another consideration is the ease of installation of the COE.
 Given the requirements for memory, features and installation the [k3s][k3s] distribution is preferred.

-The table below follows the methodology as outlined [here][footprint].
+The table below follows the methodology as outlined [here][footprint]

 [footprint]: https://www.portainer.io/blog/comparing-k0s-k3s-microk8s

 ![image info](/assets/img/blog/kubernetes_coe_footprint.png "a title")

-As can be seen in the table, the footprints are very similar between the COEs.
+As can be seen in the table, the memory footprints are very similar between the COEs.
 In fact, the the total memory footprint of k3s is slightly larger than the base k8s COE.
-The one-line deployment and one-line addition of worker nodes to a cluster made k3s the choice for base COE for NuvlaEdge.
+The main factor in selecting the [k3s][k3s] distribution as the recommended COE for NuvlaEdge is the extremely easy one-line deployment and subsequent configuration steps.

 ## Application deployment

 In a manner similar to the Docker NuvlaEdge case, applications can be deployed to Kubernetes NuvlaEdges.
-The base requirement is that the application is defined by a YAML Kubernetes manifest.
+The base requirement is that the application is defined by a Kubernetes YAML manifest.
 The manifest may contain multiple Kubernetes "Kinds" e.g. Deployments, Jobs, Services etc.
 When an application is deployed in this fashion, the management and life-cycle on the NuvlaEdge node is managed by the Kubernetes COE.